Best Intercom Alternatives 2026: 60–70% Less Cost

 The feature coverage is impressive for an open-source tool: WhatsApp, Facebook Messenger, Twitter, email, and live chat all connect to a single agent interface.
 Automations, labels, conversation routing, and CSAT surveys are included.

-Best for: tech companies or startups with in-house engineering who want full data control and zero per-seat licensing cost.
+Chatwoot is the right fit for tech companies or startups with in-house engineering who want full data control and zero per-seat licensing cost.

 Frequently asked questions